 In a reply to the then Leader of the Opposition, hon.
-Xavier Duval, on 18 October 2022, the Prime Minister stated that they were eager to see a speedy completion of the Police enquiry in this matter.
-Can the Prime Minister inform the House what steps, if any, have been taken, to bring a speedy completion of a Police enquiry?
+Xavier Duval, on 18 October 2022, the Prime Minister stated that they were eager to see a speedy completion of the police inquiry in this matter.
+Can the Prime Minister inform the House what steps, if any, have been taken to bring a speedy completion of a police inquiry?

-The Prime Minister: Mr Speaker, Sir, I have always maintained the same position, namely that Police are enquiring into the matter.
-And I am not the enquiring officer; I am not the institution to enquire.
-So, I will depend and I will rely on any progress that the Police are making.
-So, the enquiry is not yet completed.
+The Prime Minister: Mr Speaker, Sir, I have always maintained the same position, namely that Police are inquiring into the matter.
+And I am not the inquiring officer; I am not the institution to inquire.
+So, I will depend on and I will rely on any progress that the police are making.
+So, the inquiry is not yet completed.